BeAPI/bea-media-analytics/README.md

 ### WP-Cli

+[WP-CLi](http://wp-cli.org) has been implemented to execute some useful commands.

 #### Force indexation

-[WP-CLi](http://wp-cli.org) has been implemented to execute, only on the given site, an indexation of all retrieved data from all supported contents : `wp bea_media_analytics index_site`
+Only on the given site, an indexation of all retrieved data from all supported contents : `wp bea_media_analytics index_site`

 ##### Multisite